cozy/cozy-ui/react/ActionMenu/Readme.md

 Use an ActionMenu to show a list of actions.
-ActionMenu can be rendered for mobile or desktop (through the `inline` prop) and supports an optional header above the menu.
+ActionMenus automatically switch their display between desktop and mobile.

 ### Classic